 Pseudo code for the algorithm is shown in Figure 2.
 A sample is a $(2 \times 32 - bit)$ complex number that represents the amplitude and phase of a signal at a particular time.
 The receivers are polarized; they take separate samples from orthogonal (X and Y) directions.
 The received signals from sky sources are so weak, that the antennas mainly receive noise.
 To see if there is statistical coherence in the noise, simultaneous samples of each pair of stations are correlated, by multiplying the sample of one station with the complex conjugate (i.e., the imaginary part is negated) of the sample of the other station.
 To reduce the output size, the products are integrated, by accumulating all products.
+For the LOFAR telescope, we accumulate 768 correlations at 763 Hz, so that the integration time is approximately one second.
+This is much shorter than for current telescopes.
+The short integration time leads to more output data.
+Since the correlation of station A and B is the complex conjugate of the correlation of station B and A, only one pair is computed.
 Stations are also autocorrelated, i.e., with themselves.
 Both polarizations of a station A are correlated with both polarizations of a station B, yielding correlations in XX, XY, YX, and YY directions.
 The correlator is mostly multiplying and adding complex numbers.

 We can implement the correlation operation very efficiently, with only four fma instructions, doing eight floating-point operations in total.
 For each pair of stations, we have to do this four times, once for each combination of polarizations.
 Thus, in total we need 32 operations and load 8 floats (32 bytes) from memory, resulting in exactly one FLOP/byte.
-The number of operations that is performed per byte that has to be loaded from main memory is called the arithmetic intensity [9].
+The number of operations that is performed per byte that has to be loaded from main memory is called the arithmetic intensity [12].
 For the correlation algorithm, the arithmetic intensity is extremely low.